6. GENETIC TAKEOVER | A More Cooperative World

 How cities are built, how people self-organize, and what kind of society they organize into is largely based on how the economics of defense and attack evolve with technological progress.
 Law, for instance, evolved to deal with problems as they arose using the level of technology that was available to people at the time.
 Today’s legal systems evolve by competing on at least three axes.
 First, on how well they insulate us from underlying rules of biology, such as violence.
 Second, on how well they create rules for their own survival, such as capitalism vs. communism.
 Third, on how well they insulate us from their own dynamics, such as separation of powers to allow for watchers being watched.

 The invention of cryptography technology, coupled with worldwide networks, changes the economics of defense and attack of today’s legal systems.
 This change is greater than going from the bow and arrow to the gun.
-Once again, society will have to self-organize around this change to reach a new equilibrium.1 Where will we settle?
-Cryptocommerce with its perfect realization of a neutral framework of rules can provide secure arrangements.
-But we still rely on the legal system to insulate us from the rules of biology.
+Once again, society will have to self-organize around this change to reach a new equilibrium.
+Where will we settle?
+Even if new technologies of cooperation allow us to build a perfect realization of a neutral framework of rules, we still rely on the legal system to insulate us from the rules of biology.
 Both systems will co-adapt, each constraining the other without either one emerging as dominant.

 Let’s look at two popular positions in cyber debates: Let’s call one perspective legal absolutism.
 It states that human law, enforced by governments via their monopoly on violence, will remain the dominant point of reference.
 In its most exaggerated form, this perspective holds that anything legislatable has the upper hand.
 It amounts to denying reality in the face of technological advance, comparable to trying to legislate that pi equals 3.